openssl/openssl/test/README.ssltest.md

   - No - a session ticket is not expected
   - Broken - a special test case where the session ticket callback does not initialize crypto

+* ServerNPNProtocols, Server2NPNProtocols, ClientNPNProtocols, ExpectedNPNProtocol,
+  ServerALPNProtocols, Server2ALPNProtocols, ClientALPNProtocols, ExpectedALPNProtocol -
+  NPN and ALPN settings.
+Server and client protocols can be specified as a comma-separated list, and a callback with the recommended behaviour will be installed automatically.

 ## Configuring the client and server

 The client and server configurations can be any valid `SSL_CTX`